 How to Choose the Best Notion Consultant

-Most agencies don't have a Notion problem.
-They have an operations problem.
-And if you hire the wrong person to solve it, you end up with a beautifully designed workspace that nobody uses three months later.
+Most agencies don’t have a Notion problem - they have an operations problem.
+Hiring the wrong consultant often results in a beautifully designed workspace that remains unused three months later.

-A Notion consultant designs, builds, and configures a Notion workspace to match how your team actually works.
-The best ones don't just set up databases.
-They document your processes, map your workflows, train your team, and stay involved long enough to make sure adoption actually happens.
+A Notion consultant designs, builds, and configures workspaces to match team workflows.
+The best consultants don’t merely create databases - they document processes, map workflows, train teams, and support adoption until change sticks.

 -